status-im/the-explainers/authors/swader/05-vagrant/en_US/final.md

-I'm an operating system purist.
-Not in the sense that I think one operating system is better than others, but in that I like my computers to last long without having to reinstall everything, so I prefer running everything non-essential in virtual machines.

-As I recently transitioned from OS X back to Windows for development work, I took it upon me to reconfigure my old virtual setup which I want to share with you all - it'll help you not only run and develop modern Nim code, but will also let you run Nimbus and the nim-beacon-chain without installing a bunch of packages and tools globally across your whole OS - regardless of which one it is.
+This process will help you not only run and develop modern Nim code, but will also let you run Nimbus and the nim-beacon-chain without installing a bunch of packages and tools globally across your whole OS - regardless of which one it is.
 This procedure works on any machine equally well.

 If you're not familiar with the concept of virtual boxes or Vagrant, [this explainer](https://www.sitepoint.com/re-introducing-vagrant-right-way-start-php/) will help.
 Let's begin.